google/gson/Troubleshooting.md

 **Reason:** You probably have not configured ProGuard / R8 correctly; probably the field names are being obfuscated and their naming changed between the versions of your app

 **Solution:** Make sure you have configured ProGuard / R8 correctly to preserve the names of your fields.
-See the [Android example](examples/android-proguard-example/README.md) for more information.
+See the [Proguard / R8](#r8--proguard) section for more information.

 If you want to preserve backward compatibility for you app you can use [`@SerializedName`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/annotations/SerializedName.html) on the fields to specify the obfuscated name as alternate, for example: `@SerializedName(value = "myprop", alternate = "a")`